An Online-Learning Approach to Inverse Optimization

-It is visible at first sight that empirically they do not converge to the true objective function.
-In the case of MWU, the distance to the true objective function converges to about $0.1$.
-For OGD with fixed learning rate $ \eta = D/G\sqrt{T} $, the behaviour is very similar.
-When we choose the dynamic learning rate $ \eta_t = D/G\sqrt{t} $, with a higher scale of the updates at the beginning, the distance convergence is slower by a factor two, which is in line with our treatment of the choice of learning rates in Section~\ref{Sec:Objective.OGD}.
-The observed convergence to an alternative objective function is explainable by our discussion in Example~\ref{Ex:AlternativeObjective}, as there might be many different objective functions explaining the same observed solutions.
-From the previous table and the corresponding graphics, we have already seen that the alternative objectives we find perform about equally well than the original one.
+It is visible at first sight that empirically we do not converge to the true objective function; rather, the distance to the true objective function converges to about $0.1$.
+The two other algorithms behave similarly as we show in the appendix.
+As discussed in Example~\ref{Ex:AlternativeObjective}, there might be many different objective functions explaining the same observed solutions.
+From the results presented before, we have already seen that the alternative objectives we find perform about equally well than the original one.

-A related question of interest is what the actual speed of convergence of the three algorithms is in comparison to their proven aymptotic behaviour.